 - Information and emotional support for the patient and family.

 Hospice of Cullman County has been serving the Cullman community for more than 25 years.
-Our staff includes highly trained professionals with many years of experience — registered nurses, certified nursing aides, physical therapists and licensed physical therapy assistants, occupational therapists, and experienced administrative personnel to assist with donations, insurance claims, scheduling and answering questions.
+Our staff includes highly trained professionals with many years of experience — registered nurses, certified nursing aides, pastoral care team, volunteers, social worker and experienced administrative personnel to assist with donations, insurance claims, scheduling and answering questions.

 Hospice of Cullman County, Inc. Board of Directors